BasicWolf/archived-kaylee/doc/src/communication.rst

   - keeps the session data attached to :attr:`Node.session_data`.

 * :class:`JSONSessionDataManager <kaylee.session.JSONSessionDataManager>`
-  - transfers the encrypted session data within the task and result, without keeping anything on server.
+  - transfers an encrypted session data among the tasks and results, without keeping any data on the server.